 Diabetes (Mellitus, Type 1 and Type 2) (cont.)

-Treatment of diabetes is highly individualized, depending on the type of diabetes, whether the patient has other active medical problems, whether the patient has complications of diabetes, and age and general health of the patient at time of diagnosis.
+Treatment of diabetes is highly individualized, depending on the type of diabetes, whether the patient has other active medical problems, whether the patient has complications from diabetes, and the age and general health of the patient at time of diagnosis.

-- A health care professional will set goals for lifestyle changes, blood sugar control, and treatment.
+- A health-care professional will set goals for lifestyle changes, blood sugar control, and treatment.

 Education about diabetes and its treatment is essential in all types of diabetes.

-- When the patient is first diagnosed with diabetes, the diabetes care team will spend a lot of time with the patient, teaching them about their condition, treatment, and tools to care for themselves on a daily basis.
+- When the patient is first diagnosed with diabetes, the diabetes care team will spend a lot of time educating the patient, teaching them about their condition, treatment, and tools to care for themselves on a daily basis.

 - The diabetes care team includes the health-care professional and his or her staff.
 It may include specialists in foot care, neurology, kidney diseases, and eye diseases.
-A professional dietitian and a diabetes educator also may be part of the team.
+A professional dietitian and a diabetes educator are usually part of the team.

-The health care team will see the patient at appropriate intervals to monitor their progress and evaluate goals.
+The health-care team will encounter the patient at appropriate intervals to monitor their progress and evaluate goals.

 Type 1 diabetes